A Critical Look at Dr. Eric Braverman

 Braverman has been licensed to practice medicine in Alabama, Arizona, Florida, New Jersey, New York, Pennsylvania, and Utah.
 All but Alabama are still active.
 During the 1990s, Braverman owned and directed a clinic called Princeton Associates for Total Health.
 In 1998, after having been disciplined (as described below) by the New Jersey Medical Board, Braverman worked briefly with Dr. Robert Atkins and then opened PATH Medical in New York City .

-During the past two years, in addition to Braverman, PATH's Web site has listed five medical doctors, one osteopath, one chiropractor, two physician assistants, one acupuncturist, and a "Ph.D." nutritionist.
+At various times during the past few years, in addition to Braverman, PATH's Web site has listed eight medical doctors, one osteopath, one chiropractor, two physician assistants, one acupuncturist, and a "Ph.D." nutritionist.
 The nutritionist, John Pillepich, Ph.D., has a bachelor's degree in health sciences from The College at Rockport, a master's degree in nutritional sciences from the University of Washington, and a "Ph.D. in holistic nutrition" from Clayton College of Natural Medicine .
 The first two schools are accredited, but Clayton was a nonaccredited correspondence school that shut down several years ago because it could not meet state licensing standards .
 A former director of product development at the Brain Bio Center, Pillepich worked part-time for Braverman from 2004 through 2014, during part of which he was designated as "chief science advisor" for Total Health Nutrients.
 He also operates SupraHealth, which markets dietary supplements and provides "customized healing programs" to people who e-mail their concerns and questions related to 18 categories of health problems listed on the SupraHealth site .

 The claims made by Braverman and his clinic are not modest.
 In a PATH Medical infomercial posted to YouTube: